 The real knockout here is the pumpkin cheesecake filling: it’s rich and creamy, with a TON of pumpkin flavor.
 Every time I serve this cheesecake, I get requests for the recipe – and my family starts asking for it as soon as October 1st hits.
 No one will be able to tell it’s gluten-free, so this is recipe is perfect for parties and get-togethers where you want to share a killer dessert that everyone can enjoy.

-I think the gingersnap crust pairs incredibly well with the smooth filling, but you could use graham crackers if you prefer.
+I think the gingersnap crust is a special surprise.
+It pairs incredibly well with the smooth filling, but you could use graham crackers if you prefer.
 The ginger really complements the spices in the cheesecake without being overpowering, and makes this recipe memorable.
 You can use any crispy gluten-free gingersnap cookies you choose, but I really like the ones from Pamela’s.

 I like to serve this with a dollop of vanilla bean whipped cream (vanilla bean paste is the secret) hot coffee, and good friends.